“Every game has principles that successful players master to achieve winning results. So does life.”

-Human beings are complex adaptive systems made up of many interacting factors.
+Human beings are complex adaptive systems made up of many interacting parts.
 Adjusting one part may not reliably cause a change in another part.

 “You” are a composite of your past, present, and future selves.
 Due to buggy temporal discounting, you reliably forget about your other temporal selves.